clj-pdf/clj-pdf/README.md

 ### Known issues

-When document margins are set, some tables may render incorrectly
+When document margins are set, some tables may render incorrectly.

 ## Document Format